-against the Bigscreen application.
+We provide a case study that shows a concrete demonstration of our MitR attack and VR Worm carried out against the Bigscreen application.
 The analyzed technologies are widely employed in other VR applications and platforms (e.g. Unity engine, C#, .NET, UI layer using JS & jQuery, WebRTC, HTTP, WebSockets (WS), Transport Layer Security (TLS)).
-It is possible to generalize evaluation of the Bigscreen to VR systems broadly.
-Our security analysis included methods of vulnerability research and penetration testing, it can be categorized as: 1.
-External, 2.
-Black box, 3.
-Non-destructive, 4.
-Ethical, and 5.
-In a controlled environment.
-The security analysis is broken down into several phases, which could be mapped to corresponding stages defined by [39] with some adjustments.
+It is possible to generalize evaluation of Bigscreen to VR systems broadly.
+Our security analysis included methods of vulnerability research and penetration testing, it can be categorized as:

+- 1. External,

+- 2. Black box,

+- 3. Non-destructive,

+- 4. Ethical, and

+- 5. In a controlled environment.

+The security analysis is broken down into several phases, which could be mapped to corresponding stages defined by Scarfone et al. (2008) with some adjustments.
 The adjusted security phases we propose are characterized as follows:

-- Phase I Reconnaissance Examine the Bigscreen and gather publicly available information (detailed in Section 4.2). - Phase II Laboratory Setup & Tool Sets Prepare laboratory equipment and software tools based on identified areas of interest (described in Section 4.3). - Phase III Security Analysis Assess overall security with network traffic analysis, penetration testing, RE of used protocols and the Bigscreen desktop application (presented in Section 4.4). - Phase IV Exploit Development With identified security flaws, craft exploits to assess the impact of vulnerabilities (highlighted in Section 4.5). - Phase V Tool Construction Aggregate discovered attacks and exploits into a comprehensive attacking tool (outlined in Section 4.6). - Phase VI Testing Evaluate the success rate according to defined scenarios (Section 4.7).
+- Phase I Reconnaissance Examine Bigscreen and gather publicly available information (detailed in Section 4.2). - Phase II Laboratory Setup & Tool Sets Prepare laboratory equipment and software tools based on identified areas of interest (described in Section 4.3). - Phase III Security Analysis Assess overall security with network traffic analysis, penetration testing, RE of used protocols and the Bigscreen desktop application (presented in Section 4.4). - Phase IV Exploit Development With identified security flaws, craft exploits to assess the impact of vulnerabilities (highlighted in Section 4.5). - Phase V Tool Construction Aggregate discovered attacks and exploits into a comprehensive attacking tool (outlined in Section 4.6). - Phase VI Testing Evaluate the success rate according to defined scenarios (Section 4.7).
 Summarize our results (Section 4.8) and responsibly disclose findings to vendors (Section 4.9).